A character floating in the cosmos attached to a heart and trapped in an infinite loop of rings closing over him.

 Most of the event I was live streaming what I was doing on my computer and also the discussions we were having to reach an agreement.
 I transmitted a total of approximately 32 hours and in the following video you can see all those hours of work summarized in 5 minutes.

-40 hours of live streaming summed up in minutes
+40 hours of live streaming summarized in minutes

 A few days before the jam starts we met to propose ideas based on the candidate themes, there were three rounds of voting with 16 themes each, we took the first round and chose 4 themes at random.
 Then everyone took 5 minutes to think of an idea with a simple mechanic.
 Coincidentally the theme "Stuck in a loop" was among our chosen ones so for the jam we already had a previous idea.